How To Create a Commercial Kitchen Cleaning Schedule

 - Wipe down equipment, including microwave, toaster and kettle

-- Sweep storage areas and walk-in refrigerator
+- Sweep storage areas and the walk-in refrigerator

 - Refill soap dispensers and paper towels